WestGrid/ubcSummerSchool2019/1-program.md

 {% capture int %}![intermediate](images/intermediate.png){% endcapture %}
 {% capture exp %}![expert](images/expert.png){% endcapture %}

-Exact room locations will be announced at the beginnning of June.
+Exact room locations will be announced closer to the date of the school.

 | date and time | Stream 1 | Stream 2 |
 | ------------- | --------------- | ----------------- |